 St. Bonaventure University

-Helping today's learners become tomorrow's leaders & innovators is a Bonnie tradition.
+Helping today's learners become tomorrow's leaders and innovators is a Bona tradition.

 Hosting an event, assisting a department on campus, or talking with prospective students can make a big impact.

 Learn how you can empower students through the largest fundraising campaign in our history.A Bolder Bonaventure: Ignite.
 Inspire.
 Invest.Visit the campaign website